second-state/AI-as-a-Service/native_model_zoo/image_classification_mobilenet/README.md

-# ImageNet MobileNet standard model wrapper
+# ImageNet MobileNet custom model wrapper

 This application is designed to be used as a `command` from a WebAssembly function running inside the SSVM to perform native tensorflow operations.
 It is NOT designed for direct command line use.